The Volokh Conspiracy

 Over time, the flaws of the socialist kibbutz model became sufficiently glaring that most kibbutzim gradually abandoned key parts of the socialist model, such as equal pay, rejection of private property, and communal child-raising.
 See also this 2007 discussion by Nobel Prize-winning economist Gary Becker, who himself spent some time on a kibbutz during its pre-reform heyday.

-In 2016, I myself visited a kibbutz as part of a trip to Israel with a group of other American legal academics.
+In 2016, I visited a kibbutz as part of a trip to Israel with a group of other American legal academics.
 Our guide admitted that her community had abandoned several key socialist institutions over time, including communal child-raising.
 She herself—a socialist Zionist immigrant from Canada—decried these ideological deviations.
 But much of the community evidently felt they could not be avoided.

 For reasons mentioned by Kohn and Becker, kibbutzim present the best-case scenario for socialism.
 At least initially, most participants were self-selected, highly motivated volunteers.
 Abuses of power and information problems typical of large-scale socialism were mitigated by the right of exit and the relatively modest scale of the community.
 Strong support from Israeli government and civil society helped alleviate financial and resource problems.
 Nonetheless, kibbutzim eventually had to adopt market incentives, expanded property rights, private child-raising, and other "capitalist" institutions in order to survive.

 By contrast, Israeli "moshavim" have been much more successful.
-A moshav is an agricultural settlements with private property in both houses and land, though some equipment and communal facilities (e.g. schools) are collectively owned.
+A moshav is an agricultural settlement with private property in both houses and land, though some equipment and communal facilities (e.g. schools) are collectively owned.
 On the same 2016 trip, we also visited a moshav in southern Israel.
 The people we met seemed happy with their institutions.
 But our guide lamented the fact that "the kibbutz has better PR" than moshavim do.
 People all over the world have heard of kibbutzim.
 But hardly anyone outside Israel knows what a moshav is, except for property scholars.

 Most moshavniks are far from libertarian.
 Many, including the ones we met, are left-wingers strongly opposed to the right-wing government led by Prime Minister Benjamin Netanyahu.
 But they do appreciate the benefits of individual and family autonomy, private property, and economic incentives.